Δ13C: Causes of δ^{13}C variations

 Methane has a very light δ^{13}C signature: biogenic methane of −60‰, thermogenic methane −40‰.
 The release of large amounts of methane clathrate can affect global δ^{13}C values, as at the Paleocene–Eocene Thermal Maximum.

 More commonly, the ratio is affected by variations in primary productivity and organic burial.
 Organisms preferentially take up light ^{12}C, and have a δ^{13}C signature of about −25‰, depending on their metabolic pathway.
 Therefore, an increase in δ^{13}C in marine fossils is indicative of an increase in the abundance of vegetation.

 An increase in primary productivity causes a corresponding rise in δ^{13}C values as more ^{12}C is locked up in plants.
 This signal is also a function of the amount of carbon burial; when organic carbon is buried, more ^{12}C is locked out of the system in sediments than the background ratio.

+Oxygen levels can also impact δ^{13}C ratios, as unusually positive δ^{13}C ratios in the Mesozoic have been speculated to have resulted from differences in carbon isotope fractionation in resin-producing plants under the lower oxygen levels of the Mesozoic.